hernancurras/blvmgncube/README.md

 # blvmgncube
 Duet 2 Wifi Files for BLV MGN Cube reprap 3d printer, with Duetx5 extension.

+The Master Branch, with remain with RepRapFirmware 3.X, while the old config files will be deprecated under RepRapFirmware2.X Branch.

 ../Designed-Upgrades are all the custom made parts for the 3Z axis project + 1204 ballscreew

 ../Thingiverse-addons are the optional parts downloaded from thingiverse to complete the project.